A wavelet-adaptive method for multiscale simulation of turbulent flows in flying insects: Numerical results and performance

-We next evaluate the discretization error of the finite difference scheme on equidistant grids, fixing $C_{0}=10$ for computational convenience, and compare with the spectral solution of the ACM equations.
+We next evaluate the discretization error of the finite difference scheme on equidistant grids, fixing $C_{0}=10$ for computational convenience, and compare with the corresponding spectral solution of the ACM equations.
 The equidistant computations with resolutions from $N=256$ to $4096$ are performed using the \texttt{WABBIT} code with adaptivity turned off.
 In this test case, the viscosity is sufficiently elevated to stabilize the simulation without filtering at the maximum level $J_{\mathrm{max}}$.
-Therefore we perform three types of equidistant computations shown in Fig. \ref{fig:Three-vortices-simulations.}E, CDF 4/0 (red line), CDF 4/4 (green) and without (orange) the dealiasing filter.
-Without dealiasing, the method is clearly fourth order accurate.
-If filtering at $J_\mathrm{max}$ is used, the CDF 4/4 solution increases, as expected, slightly the error compared to the case without any filtering.
+Therefore we perform three types of equidistant computations shown in Fig. \ref{fig:Three-vortices-simulations.}E, CDF 4/0 (red line), CDF 4/4 (green) and without (purple) a filter.
+Without filtering, the method is clearly fourth order accurate.
+If wavelet filtering at $J_\mathrm{max}$ is used, which corresponds to removing the detail coefficients, the error in the CDF 4/4 solution increases slightly, as expected, compared to the case without filtering.
 Note that filtering is usually required for stabilization.
-The convergence rate locally varies, but a linear least squares fit to the data reveals a slope of $4.04$.
+The convergence rate locally varies, but a linear least squares fit to the data yields a slope of $4.04$.
 With the CDF 4/4 wavelet, we can hence preserve the accuracy.
-The CDF 4/0 method on the other hand significantly increases the error and deteriorates the convergence rate. {This could be due to the lack of scale separation in the CDF 4/0 wavelet.}
+The CDF 4/0 method on the other hand significantly increases the error and deteriorates the convergence rate.
+We anticipate that this is due to the lack of scale separation in the CDF 4/0 wavelet. \paragraph{(iii) Thresholding error }